-The Public Employees Insurance Agency (PEIA) is holding annual public hearings during the month of December in multiple locations around the state.
-These hearings allow the public to learn more about PEIA’s proposed changes for Plan Year 2020 and to voice their concerns and comments.
+The Public Employees Insurance Agency (PEIA) is holding annual public hearings during the month of November in multiple locations around the state.
+These hearings allow the public to learn more about PEIA’s proposed changes for Plan Year 2023 and to voice their concerns and comments.
 The Morgantown hearing is scheduled for 6 p.m.
-Monday, Dec.
-17, at Erickson Alumni Center.
-Registration begins at 5 p.m.; you must register to speak.
-Details, including the hearing agenda, proposed changes and schedule may be found on the PEIA website.
+Wed., Nov.
+17 at Erickson Alumni Center.
+Registration begins at 5 p.m.; you must register to attend.
+Masks and social distancing are recommended at the live hearings.

-Effective July 1, 2018, any employee who has not used all available floating holiday hours through the MyTime leave system will forfeit those hours.
+Effective July 1, 2021, any WVU employee who has not used all available floating holiday hours through Applaud will forfeit those hours.
 The hours will be removed from the employee’s available floating holiday balance in the system.

 All West Virginia University students, faculty and staff who are above the age of 18 are now eligible to receive the COVID-19 vaccine, as announced by West Virginia Gov. Jim Justice Tuesday (March 22).

 Those students and employees who reside outside of West Virginia also are eligible to receive the COVID-19 vaccine at this time.
 This eligibility pertains to students and employees at the Beckley and Keyser campuses, as well.

 The Office of the Provost’s “Transform This!
 Challenge Grants” are back for another round of inspiring initiatives.